 Neuroleadership: Emotions, Thoughts, and Actions

 We’ve all been there.
 Emotions are bound to bubble up at work.
 Sometimes you feel angry, sad, disappointed or neutral.
 Your emotions can run the gamut.
 It’s very human to quickly follow an emotion up with an action.
 For example, many can identify with getting angry with a co-worker or direct report and quickly writing an angry email or yelling at them in the office.
 Mike Warren, Executive Coach and Strategy Consultant, explained how changing our automatic responses in situations like this is beneficial to everyone.
-Instead of emoting then acting on it, those who pause long enough to, think and then acting experienced far more positive and successful interactions in their professional and personal lives.
+Instead of emoting then acting, those who pause long enough to think and then act experience far more positive and successful interactions in their professional and personal lives.

 As we grow as professionals, it is important to find ways to create awareness about the way we feel and how we react to situations.
 This process will help you reprogram your negative thinking patterns to more positive patterns.
 An easy way to interrupt a negative thought or situation is to take a break.
 Go for a walk.
 Splash cold water on your face.
 Call a trusted colleague that can help you reason things out.
 Avoid the temptation of thinking the matter is too urgent to take a break.
 The situation will still be there when you return.
 The only difference is that you will have had more time to reflect and act in a way that has positive consequences for you, your employees, and your organization.

 STARVE THE STRESS: NUTRITION AND PHYSICAL ACTIVITY MATTER